 Your Intranet should be attractive.
 When it comes to workplace productivity, your environment matters.
 This is true of both your physical office space and your virtual office space (your Intranet).
 The best Intranets sites typically provide the User with an

 attractive online environment that fully reflects the organization's brand.
-If you are using SharePoint then you will probably need a third party product (Like our Prime Product) to quickly and easily brand your Intranet.
+If you want to build your own intranet, you should check out our Emgage Converge Product to quickly and easily brand your Intranet.

 Availability and dependability are also critical when it comes to the User forming new work habits (involving Intranet use) that cement the adoption process.
 If your Intranet isn't reliable and always available then adoption will be hindered.
 In today's world it is critical Intranet access is permissible 24/7 on every kind of device.